-This morning I came across SQLite error code:522, 'not an error’ before seeing the app crash.
+This morning I came across the above, before seeing the app crash.
 Clearly not an error!

 In Issues I make use of Core Data and one thing I decided early on was to use its store as a cache only: All data in the Core Data store can be fetched again from the server.
 There were a couple of reasons for this choice: